nus-cs2103-AY2223S1/tp/docs/UserGuide.md

    * **`exit`** : Exits the app.

-6. You can refer to the [things to note](#3-things-to-note) below for details of each command.
+6. You can jump straight to [here](#6-what-you-can-do) for a summary of the commands.

 --------------------------------------------------------------------------------------------------------------------
 ## 3. About Our User Guide

 This guide serves to:<br>

-1. Educate new users on how to get started with WorkBook!
+1. Educate new users on how to get started with WorkBook.
-2. Explain the purpose and how to use each and every command!
+2. Explain the purpose and how to use each and every command.
-3. Display a summary of all the commands you can utilize!
+3. Display a summary of all the commands you can utilize.